-This tells us that while bond yields and maturities usually have a static relationship (the longer the maturity, the higher the yield), the relationship between maturity and total return is dependent on the direction of interest rates.
+Bond yields and maturities often have a static relationship.
+The longer the maturity, the higher the yield.
+The relation between maturity and total return depends on the direction of interest rates.

-When considering these numbers, keep in mind that past performance numbers for funds and categories can change quickly, making them deceptive.
-Bond prices have plummeted in the last several years, sending yields to multiyear highs.
+Keep in mind that past performance numbers for funds and categories can change quickly, making them tricky.
+Bond prices have plunged in the last years, sending yields to multi-year highs.

-Don’t assume that an investment in a long-term bond fund is necessarily the ticket to performance just because it has a higher yield.
+Don’t assume that an investment in a long-term bond fund is the ticket to performance, just because it has a higher yield.